Kashuab/mobx-depot/README.md

 > **NOTE: You do not need to manually update your instance.** If your instance knows its ID (which is automatically selected by
 > generated queries/mutations,) and the GraphQL query returns that same ID in the payload the `RootStore` will
-> automatically reconcile the data.
+> automatically reconcile the data in any existing instances.

 As you can see, the `save` method stays synchronous so it can return the `mutation` to the `useMutation` hook.
 This allows your components to stay updated when the state of the `mutation` changes.